XIMEA’s CURRERA-G PC Camera Offers Highest Level of Processing Performance

 XIMEA’S CURRERA-G Smart Camera combines the power of CPU and GPU through AMD Fusion chip, delivering 90Gflops of processing power in a smart camera embedded vision system design that offers the industry’s highest processor performance, broadest imaging and OS software compatibility, and best online support in the industrial imaging market – all in a rugged industrial housing.

-MUNSTER, GERMANY, August 16, 2011 – The CURRERA-G Smart Camera from XIMEA GmbH, manufacturer of industrial, smart camera, and scientific imaging equipment, sets a new standard for machine vision smart camera processing power.
+MUNSTER, GERMANY, August 16, 2011 – The CURRERA-G Smart Camera from XIMEA GmbH, the manufacturer of industrial, smart camera, and scientific imaging equipment, sets a new standard for machine vision smart camera processing power.

 The CURRERA-G Smart Camera houses a single-board-computer built around AMD’s new Fusion accelerated processing unit (APU), which combines the power of both CPU and GPU cores on a single die.
 “AMD’s Fusion processor means the CURRERA-G can deliver 90Gflops of processing power to tackle the toughest machine vision system applications,” says Vasant Desai, XIMEA Co-Founder and Managing Director.
 “Combining GPU cores on the same die as the CPU enables the heterogeneous system to offload computation intensive pixel data processing from the CPU to the GPU.
-Released form this task, the CPU can serve I/O requests with much lower latency and thus improve real-time performance of the whole system.”
+Released from this task, the CPU can serve I/O requests with much lower latency and thus improve real-time performance of the whole system.”

 The CURRERA-G follows XIMEA’s CURRERA-R smart camera, which is based on Intel’s Atom microprocessor, delivering 2Gflops of processing power.
-Both cameras come loaded with ether embedded Windows or Linux and the customer’s preferred image processing library in an industrial housing.
+Both cameras come loaded with either embedded Windows or Linux and the customer’s preferred image processing library in an industrial housing.

 Power, Compatibility, Support